pusher/pusher-js/README.md

 ```

-## Batching auth requests (aka multi-auth)
+## Batching authorization requests (aka multi-authorization)

-Currently, pusher-js itself does not support authenticating multiple channels in one HTTP request.
-However, thanks to @dirkbonhomme you can use the [pusher-js-auth](https://github.com/dirkbonhomme/pusher-js-auth) plugin that buffers subscription requests and sends auth requests to your endpoint in batches.
+Currently, pusher-js itself does not support authorizing multiple channels in one HTTP request.
+However, thanks to @dirkbonhomme you can use the [pusher-js-auth](https://github.com/dirkbonhomme/pusher-js-auth) plugin that buffers subscription requests and sends authorization requests to your endpoint in batches.

 ## Default events